helm/charts/stable/cockroachdb/README.md

 ## Connecting to the CockroachDB cluster

-Once you've created the cluster, you can start talking to it it by connecting to its "public" service.
+Once you've created the cluster, you can start talking to it by connecting to its "public" service.
 CockroachDB is PostgreSQL wire protocol compatible so there's a [wide variety of supported clients](https://www.cockroachlabs.com/docs/install-client-drivers.html).
 For